The Employment Relations Authority (ERA) is an independent organisation that sits below the Employment Court.

 In order to help resolve a problem, the ERA can make a legally binding order that requires the employee or the employer to do something.

 This is known as awarding a remedy.
 Remedies require one side to do something, which is usually to pay the other side a sum of money.
-Common remedies include returning to the employee’s former job, being compensated for humiliation or orders to pay unpaid wages or holiday pay.
+Common remedies include returning to the employee’s former job, being compensated for hurt and humiliation or orders to pay unpaid wages or holiday pay.

 Fees and costs involved in going to the ERA